-This factsheet provides an overview of the UN Environment/OCHA Joint Unit’s IKI Project, an inter-agency project which aims to strengthen climate change adaptation in target humanitarian hotspots.
+This factsheet provides an overview of the UNEP/OCHA Joint Environment Unit’s IKI Project, an inter-agency project which aims to strengthen climate change adaptation in target humanitarian hotspots.
 The project supports vulnerable communities, internally displaced people, refugees and host communities that face climate-related risks.

-The projects involves three implementing countries, Burundi, Chad and Sudan.
-The partners involved in the project involve the United Nations World Food Programme, the UN Environment/OCHA Joint Unit, UNHCR, UNICEF and the World Wind Energy Association (WWEA).
+The projects involve three implementing countries, Burundi, Chad and Sudan.
+The partners involved in the project involve the United Nations World Food Programme, the UNEP/OCHA Joint Environment Unit, UNHCR, UNICEF and the World Wind Energy Association (WWEA).

 The IKI Project aims to improve the understanding and integration of climate-environment risk planning.
 It aims to improve clean energy access, proper waste management and encourage reforestation.
 It also aims to empower communities on a local level so they have the capacity to address the impacts of climate change.